ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## Transporting CMW in COSE and JOSE Web Tokens {#webtokens}

-To facilitate the embedding of CMWs and CMW collections in CBOR-based protocols and web APIs, this document defines two `"cmw"` claims for use with JSON Web Tokens (JWT) and CBOR Web Tokens (CWT).
+To facilitate the embedding of CMWs in CBOR-based protocols and web APIs, this document defines two `"cmw"` claims for use with JSON Web Tokens (JWT) and CBOR Web Tokens (CWT).

 The definitions for these claims can be found in {{iana-jwt}} and {{iana-cwt}}, respectively.

 ### Encoding Requirements

-A CMW collection carried in a `"cmw"` JWT claim MUST be a `json-collection`.
+A Collection CMW carried in a `"cmw"` JWT claim MUST be a `json-collection`.
-A CMW collection carried in a `"cmw"` CWT claim MUST be a `cbor-collection`.
+A Collection CMW carried in a `"cmw"` CWT claim MUST be a `cbor-collection`.

-A CMW record carried in a `"cmw"` JWT claim MUST be a `json-record`.
+A Record CMW carried in a `"cmw"` JWT claim MUST be a `json-record`.
-A CMW record carried in a `"cmw"` CWT claim MUST be a `cbor-record`.
+A Record CMW carried in a `"cmw"` CWT claim MUST be a `cbor-record`.

 ## Transporting CMW in X.509 Messages {#x509}